-- 10. Implementing the Board's proposals will no doubt be a big challenge for many businesses although larger entities in the UK are already familiar with the TCFD approach upon which the Exposure Draft builds. - 11.
+- 11. The implementation of the Board's proposals will no doubt give rise to significant challenges for many businesses, assurance providers and regulators although larger entities in the UK are already familiar with the TCFD approach on which the exposure draft builds. - 12.
 While the proposals as drafted may be suitable for larger corporates, their implementation is likely to be more challenging for mid-market and smaller listed companies which may not have sufficient resources or experience to apply them as intended.
-Similar issues are likely to arise where individual jurisdictions decide to extend the application of the standards to unlisted and not-for-profit entities. - 12.
+Significant challenges will also arise for any unlisted entities required to apply the standards. - 13.
 Companies will need time to create or adjust their internal systems and control procedures to ensure that they are able to meet the requirements of the proposed standards, particularly as some information may need to be disclosed that is not otherwise used to manage the business.
-It may take some time before companies are able to fully comply with the standards. - 13.
-While the Board's proposals should aim to be ambitious, they should also be written in a way that makes it possible for companies to adopt them in the near term.
+It may take some time before a company is able to fully comply with the standards. - 14.
+While the Board's proposals should aim to be ambitious, they should also be written in a way that facilitates wider application and makes it possible for companies to adopt them in the near term.
 This could be achieved by acknowledging that reporting under the new framework should be seen as a journey, with companies moving towards full compliance over time.
-Investors and regulators are likely to support such an approach, particularly if companies are required to be transparent and clear about where they are on this journey. - 14.
-See our response to question 13 below for more details.
+Investors and regulators are likely to support such an approach, particularly if companies are required to be transparent and clear about where they are on this journey, allowing their progress to be scrutinised over time and compared to that of their peers. - 15.
+See our response to Questions 12, 13 and 17 below for more details.